theupdateframework/pep-maximum-security-model/README.rst

 Projects that are signed by developers and uploaded to PyPI for the first time are added to the *recently-claimed* role.
 The *recently-claimed* role uses an online key, so projects uploaded for the first time are immediately available to clients.
-After some time has passed, PyPI administrators MAY move projects listed in *recently-claimed* to the *claimed* role for maximum security.
+After some time has passed, PyPI administrators MAY periodically move (e.g., every month) projects listed in *recently-claimed* to the *claimed* role for maximum security.
 The *claimed* role uses an offline key, thus projects added to this role cannot be easily forged if PyPI is compromised.

 The *recently-claimed* role is separate from the *unclaimed* role for usability and efficiency, not security.
 If new projects delegations were prepended to